Muntadhar al-Zaidi

-Following the incident, Al-Zaidi was represented by the head of the Iraqi Bar Association at trial.
+Following the incident, al-Zaidi was represented by the head of the Iraqi Bar Association at his trial.
 On 20 February 2009, al-Zaidi received a 90-minute trial by the Central Criminal Court of Iraq.
 On 12 March 2009, he was sentenced to three years in prison for assaulting a foreign head of state during an official visit.
-On 7 April, the sentence was reduced from three years to one year.
+On 7 April, the sentence was reduced to one year.
 He was released on 15 September 2009 for good behavior after spending nine months in jail.
-After his release, Al-Zaidi was treated for injuries received in prison and later said he planned to "build orphanages, a children's hospital, and medical and orthopaedic centres offering free treatment and manned by Iraqi doctors and medical staff."
+After his release, al-Zaidi was treated for injuries received in prison and later said he planned to "build orphanages, a children's hospital, and medical and orthopaedic centres offering free treatment and manned by Iraqi doctors and medical staff."